chutsu/show/README.md

 # show

-A small browser based visualizer for SLAM.
+A small WebGL based visualizer for SLAM.

 ## LICENCE